tomara-x/quartz/README.md

         - [`process`](#process)
     - `apply`
         - inputs: `0 -> 1` (input audio node), `A -> 2` (input array)
-        - process the input array as input to the given audio node (array length must match the number of input channels the node has) output of the node is written to this circles's array (process one audio frame)
+        - process the input array as input to the given audio node (array length must match the number of input channels the node has) output of the node is written to this circle's array (process one audio frame)
     - `render`
         - inputs: `0 -> 1`, `n -> 2`
         - render n samples from the given audio node into the array (node must have 0 inputs, and only first channel's output is saved)